joris-s/cues/README.md

 - The folder _./data/full-video/_ should consist of _only_ the video you want to use.
 Nothing else.
 - You can preprocess the video in _./data/full-video/_ during the process.

-In ```Utils.py``` and ```Preprocessing``` you may find a wide range of functions which could enhance your experience.
+In ```Utils.py``` and ```Preprocessing.py``` you may find a wide range of functions which could enhance your experience.
 Do not be afraid to call them directly.
 They are not included in this walkthrough.

 ### Dummy mode